claude-code-slack-channel

 Connection @slack/socket-mode 2.0.x Outbound WebSocket to Slack (no public URL)

-API @slack/web-api 7.15.x Slack REST API (messages, files, reactions)
+API @slack/web-api 7.15.x Slack REST API (messages, files, reactions, interactions)

 Language TypeScript 5.9.x Strict mode, type-checked